Joystream/community-repo/working-groups/operations-group/Giza-testing/README.md

 # [KPI 36.OP-1](https://blog.joystream.org/sumer-kpis/#36.OP-1)

-The goal is to install a [GIZA](https://github.com/Joystream/joystream/tree/giza_staging) validator, storage provider and distributor on a fresh VPS.
+The goal is to install a [GIZA](https://github.com/Joystream/joystream/tree/giza_staging) validator, query node, storage provider and distributor on a fresh VPS.

 ## Setup